Renia274/Implementation-of-reinforcement-learning-in-5G-networks/README.md

 # Implementation-of-reinforcement-learning-in-5G-networks

-This repository contains an implementation of a reinforcement learning algorithm in order to optimize a 5G network.
+This repository contains an implementation of reinforcement learning algorithms in order to optimize a 5G network.
 The goal of this project is to use Reinforcement Learning(RL) to improve network performance, such as reducing latency and maximizing throughput, in dynamic and complex 5G environments.

 Installation and Usage